13 / 02 / 20

 An intensive driving course can be over and done within the space of a single week.
 This is a most convenient timeframe, particularly when you consider that the average person requires 45 hours of lessons to learn to drive.
-It can be extremely stressful to put aside time each week to earn your licence, especially when you never know when you’ll be ready to sit your test.
+It can be extremely stressful to put aside time each week for lessons, especially when you never know when you’ll be ready to sit your test.

 Are you interested?

-You’re right to have your head turned by the prospect of an intensive driving course when learning to drive because it really can take the stress out of obtaining your licence.
+You’re right to have your head turned by the prospect of an intensive driving course when learning to drive because it really can take the stress out of learning to drive.
 If you’re after finding a driving school with a great pass-rate, be sure to visit National Intensive.